Ludoviccccc/SImu2/README.md

    	* $\cdots$

 ### Goal generattion
 During the exploration, we can explore only one module at the same time.
-THe selection of the module to explore will be either uniformly random or guided with intrinsic reward.
+The selection of the module to explore will be either uniformly random or guided with intrinsic reward.
-* I define an intrinsic reward based on the diversity evolution...
+* I define an intrinsic reward based on the diversity evolution.
+To establish the intrinsic reward $ir$ for reaching the current goal g, the agent compares the outcome diversity  with the diversity obtained in a previous context, a few iterations ago: $ir = \mathcal{D}(k) - \mathcal{D}(k-p)$, with the current iteration $k$ and $p\leq 1$.
 ### Goal strategy achievement
 ## Baseline
 To be compared with random and a strategy of mixing k programs